qlik-oss/core-website/docs/tutorials/authorization.md

 sections are available only to certain users or groups.
 To learn more about section access, see [Managing security with section access](http://help.qlik.com/en-US/sense/Subsystems/Hub/Content/Scripting/Security/manage-security-with-section-access.htm).

+!!!
+Note
+    Qlik Associative Engine has to be started with `-S ValidateJsonWebTokens= < 1 or 2 >` otherwise the error `Section access detected when opening an app in QlikView Personal.` will be shown.

 ### Managing access control

 Access control is managed through one or several security tables loaded